Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Nightlife In Lake Tahoe

-Most of the bars and venues in Lake Tahoe are laid-back and relaxed, however there are a few dance clubs if you want to party the night away.
+I found that most of the bars and venues in Lake Tahoe were super laid-back and relaxed, however there are a few dance clubs if you want to party the night away.

 Try the Vex Nightclub at Harrah’s or the Opal at MontBleu Resort Casino & Spa.